 Alison Rind is a commercial lending and real estate attorney who represents commercial lenders in loan transactions and other commercial matters, including participants in SBA and other government-guaranteed lending programs.
-She chairs Lerch Early’s Commercial Lending practice.
+She co-chairs Lerch Early’s Commercial Lending practice.

 Alison understands that her work directly affects her clients’ relationships with their borrowers, and believes the most successful closings are those in which her client and the borrower are both happy.
 As one of her clients says,